Ryanmedeirosp/Ryanmedeirosp/README.md

-👨‍💻 Computer Engineering Student
-🎓 Bachelor's Degree in Business Administration
+👨‍💻 Computer Engineering Student🎓 Bachelor's Degree in Business Administration💻 Web Development Technician (SENAI)🏠 Brazilian🌍 Maceió - AL
-🏠 Brazilian
-🌍 Maceió - AL

-# Ryan Medeiros Porciúncula
+#Ryan Medeiros Porciúncula

 Computer Engineering Student | Web Developer | Technology & Management

 Hello!
 I'm Ryan Medeiros Porciúncula, a Brazilian developer passionate about technology and innovation.

-I hold a Bachelor’s degree in Business Administration and I will soon begin my Computer Engineering degree at UFPE (Federal University of Pernambuco).
-My goal is to combine technical knowledge with management skills to contribute to the development and leadership of technology projects.
+I hold a Bachelor’s degree in Business Administration and a Technical degree in Web Development from SENAI.
+Soon I will begin my Computer Engineering degree at UFPE (Federal University of Pernambuco).

+My goal is to combine technical knowledge with management skills to contribute to the development, organization and leadership of technology projects.

-I have already completed a software development internship, where I had the opportunity to work on real-world projects and improve my practical development skills.
+I have also completed a software development internship, where I had the opportunity to work on real-world projects and strengthen my practical programming skills.

 This GitHub is where I share my projects, studies and experiments as I continue evolving as a developer.